Shah-Hayyaan/Microservices-CI-CD-w-terraform/README.md

 ## Microservices CI/CD With Terraform, AWS CodePipeline + AWS CodeCommit + AWS CodeBuild + AWS ECS

-This project help you set up end to end CI/CD With AWS CI/CD Tools for your Amazon ECS Applications using Terraform.
+This project helps to set up end to end CI/CD With AWS CI/CD Tools for your Amazon ECS Applications using Terraform

-- This project gives you clear idea of what Infrastrucre as Code Is
-- Using easy to to understand Terraform Code, makes cocepts much clear
-- Application Source Codes e.g. NodeJs, Python, Go app source codes also available, so you can get started esily and quickly 👍

 This project uses many open source and few propertory projects to work properly: